 Floors including sub-floors

 Repair category 1

-Notes No significant defects evident.
+Notes Areas of loose and uneven flooring observed, particularly in the bathroom.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.